AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/using-adaptive-forms-with-sales-force-integration-tutorial.md

 In this example  gbedekar -w7-1:6443 is the name of my server and the port on which AEM is running.

-Once you have created the Connected App note the** Consumer Key and Secret Key**.
-You will need this when creating the data source in AEM Forms.
+Once you have created the Connected App note the **Consumer Key and Secret Key**.
+You will need these when creating the data source in AEM Forms.

 Now that you have created your connected app, you will then need to create a swagger file for the operations that you need to perform in salesforce.
 A sample swagger file is included as part of the downloadable assets.
 This swagger file allows you to create "Lead" object on Adaptive Form submission.
 Please explore this swagger file.